 Only if the person is duly authorised and provides proof of written authorisation and proof of identification to the pharmacist.

 You can collect your medicines during normal working hours.
 The earlier you get here, the sooner you will be seen.
 If there is a prescription for your medicines in your file, you will be able to go to the pharmacy to collect them immediately.
 If not, you will need to follow the queue to see a clinician.

 We do not do CT scans.
 You require a referral letter from a doctor to be referred for a CT scan, which are done at Helen Joseph Hospital, 1 Perth Road, Auckland Park.

 Employment / Volunteer

-Witkoppen Clinic has comprehensive volunteer and in-service training programmes.
-Applications can be submitted to our human resources department.
-Please email them at email@example.com.
+Witkoppen has comprehensive volunteer and in-service training programmes.
+Applications can be submitted to the human resources department – email@example.com

-Yes, provided your skills can be utilised within the clinic.
-Witkoppen Clinic has comprehensive volunteer and in-service training programmes.
+Yes, provided your skills can be utilised within the centre.
+Witkoppen has comprehensive volunteer and in-service training programmes.
 Volunteers are not paid.
-Applications can be submitted to our human resources department.
-Please email them at firstname.lastname@example.org.
+Applications can be submitted to the human resources department at firstname.lastname@example.org

-Yes, you can donate the clothes as long as they are clean and in reasonably good condition.
-Any donations are appreciated!
-However, we do find that non-perishable food, toys and magazines are in high demand.
-Please note: toys must be clean, functional and have all their parts.
+Yes – as long as the clothes are clean and in reasonably good condition.
+Any donations are appreciated; however, we do find that toys and children’s books are in high demand.
+Please note, toys must be clean, functional and have all their parts.